-- The total compensation shown is calculated in accordance with Item 402 of Regulation S-K. - (1) The amounts reflected in the table represent the actual amounts paid to the named executive officers in the applicable year and are not annualized. - The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC 718.
-Additional information related to the calculation of the compensation cost is set forth in Note 14 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2021.
-All of these awards were granted under our stock incentive plans. - The amounts set forth in this column for 2019 reflect a cash performance bonus that was paid in 2020 but was earned based upon obtaining 2019 financial performance goals.
-After the performance bonus amounts were determined and approved by the Compensation Committee, but prior to their payment, in light of the evolving circumstances relating to the coronavirus, or COVID-19, each of Messrs.
-Rapino, Berchtold and Rowles and Ms. Willard agreed with the company to defer payment of the entire amount, and Mr. Capo agreed to defer payment of half of the amount, until the third quarter of 2020.
-No cash performance bonuses constituting Non-Equity Incentive Plan Compensation were awarded to any named executive officer for 2020 and 2021.
-For further discussion of these bonus payments, see the Compensation Discussion and Analysis section of this proxy statement. - The amounts for 2021 represent (i) for Mr. Rapino, personal use of private aircraft of \$505,917, personal security provided at his residence and during personal travel of \$97,235, an automobile allowance of \$75,000, an annual medical exam, and certain gifts and tickets to an exhibition, including tax gross-up payments of \$2,006; (ii) for Mr. Berchtold, tickets to certain sporting industry events of \$75,224, incidental travel-related costs for family members of \$44,345 and tickets to Live Nation events for certain friends and family members, and (iii) for Mr. Rowles, tickets to Live Nation events for certain friends and family members of \$54,212.
-Messrs.
-Capo and Hopmans and Ms. Willard did no receive perquisites and personal benefits aggregating to more than \$10,000 during 2021. - The amount for 2021 represents a bonus advance to Mr. Capo.
-Repayment of this bonus advance will be required from any future bonus payments to Mr. Capo, with a minimum of 75% of such bonuses to go toward reduction of the advance, and full repayment of any outstanding amounts of the bonus advance required upon Mr. Capo's departure from the company.
-On November 30, 2021, Mr. Capo was awarded a bonus of \$200,000, the full amount of which was offset against this bonus advance, leaving a balance of \$150,000 at fiscal year end to be recouped against future bonuses.
+The total compensation shown is calculated in accordance with Item 402 of Regulation S-K.

+(1) The amounts reflected in the table represent the actual amounts paid to the named executive officers in the applicable year and are not annualized.

+(2) The amounts set forth in this column for 2022 is a signing bonus of \$6,000,000 for Mr. Rapino and Mr. Berchtold, respectively, as stated within their respective new employment agreements.
+See the Named Executive Officer Employment Agreements & Other Compensation Information section.

+(3) The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC 718.
+Additional information related to the calculation of the compensation cost is set forth in Note 13 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022.
+All of these awards were granted under our stock incentive plans.

+(4) The amounts set forth in this column for 2022 reflect a cash performance bonus that was paid in 2023 but was earned based upon obtaining 2022 financial performance goals.
+For further discussion of these bonus payments, see the Compensation Discussion and Analysis section.

+(5) The amounts for 2022 represent (i) for Mr. Rapino, personal security provided at his residence and during personal travel of \$600,053, personal use of private aircraft of \$585,259, an automobile allowance of \$75,000, ticket to a sporting industry event; (ii) for Mr. Berchtold, tickets to certain sporting industry events of \$38,585, tickets to Live Nation events for certain friends and family members and a company contribution under a 401(k) savings plan, and (iii) for Mr. Rowles, tickets to Live Nation events for certain friends and personal benefits aggregating 1 more than \$10,000 during 2022.

+(6) The bonus amount for 2021 represents a bonus advance to Mr. Capo.
+Repayment of this bonus advance will be required from any future bonus payments to Mr. Capo, with full repayment of any outstanding amounts of the bonus advance required upon Mr. Capo's departure from the company.
+In November 2021, Mr. Capo was awarded a bonus of \$200,000, the full amount of which was offset against this bonus advance.
+In March 2023, Mr. Capo was awarded a cash performance bonus of \$212,500 for 2022, with \$75,000 of this amount withheld as recoupment of his 2021 bonus advance, leaving a remaining balance of \$75,000 to be recouped against any future bonus payments.
+As the full amount of the bonus advance was previously reported as compensation for 2021, the net amount Mr. Capo actually received after repayment (\$137,500) is considered 2022 conside

-- (6) Mr. Hopmans became a named executive officer effective July 1, 2021.
-The amounts reflected in the table are for the full year. - (7) Ms. Willard stepped down from the Chief Financial Officer position effective June 30, 2021.
-The 2021 amounts reflected in the table are from January 1, 2021 through Jun 30, 2021.
+(7) Mr. Hopmans became a named executive officer effective July 1, 2021.
+The amounts reflected in the table for 2021 are for the full year.

-2021 Grants of Plan-Based Awards
+2022 Grants of Plan-Based Awards

-The following table sets forth certain information with respect to grants of plan-based awards for the fiscal year ended December 31, 2021 to the named executive officers.
+The following table sets forth certain information with respect to grants of plan-based awards for the fiscal year ended December 31, 2022 to the named executive officers.